Skip to content

 • Expose only allowlisted tools and capabilities.

-• Emit an audit record for each authorization decision.
+• Emit an audit record for each authorization decision, including the derivation chain and revocation check outcome when applicable.

 • Fail closed on ambiguity, parse errors, unsupported critical fields, or missing execution context.